 The ACS supports legislation that seeks to improve the survival and quality of life for cancer patients and survivors.
 The ACS Cancer Programs and Commission on Cancer (CoC) strongly encourage members of Congress to maintain a bipartisan commitment to cancer legislation with the overall goal of improving cancer care.

-Centers for Disease Control and Prevention (CDC) Cancer Programs: $462.6 million (increase of $72.8 million from FY22), including $30.2 million for the National Comprehensive Cancer Control Program and $61.4 million for the National Program of Cancer Registries
+Centers for Disease Control and Prevention (CDC) Cancer Prevention and Control Programs: $472.4 million (currently $409.6 million), including $32 million for the National Comprehensive Cancer Control Program and $63.4 million for the National Program of Cancer Registries

 Coalition Letter in Support of NIH Funding (3/13/23)

 Recognizing the 100th Anniversary of the ACS Commission on Cancer

 2022 marked the 100th anniversary of the American College of Surgeons (ACS) Commission on Cancer (CoC), a consortium of more than 50 cancer-related organizations dedicated to improving survival and quality of life for cancer patients through standard setting, which promotes cancer prevention, research, education, and monitoring of comprehensive quality care.
 Today, there are more than 1,500 CoC-accredited cancer programs in the United States and Puerto Rico, which care for approximately 70% of newly diagnosed cancer patients.
 CoC accreditation encourages hospitals, treatment centers, and other facilities to improve their quality of care through various cancer-related programs and activities.
 These programs are concerned with the full continuum of cancer—from prevention to survivorship and end-of-life-care—while addressing both survival and quality of life.